nodinosaur/JavaSealedUnions/README.md

 ### Basic interface
 For my library I have chosen continuations and joining as the default methods in the interface.
 Optionally you can also require `isXXX()` methods for checks.

 **NOTE: you should never ever require or implement `getXXX()` as a way of returning a type inside the union.
-It defeats the purpose of the abstraction.
+It defeats the purpose of the library.
 Direct dereference is error-prone, tends to be abused by programmers, and has been cited as a mistake when creating `Optional`-like libraries.**

 ```